divadiow/TuyaMCUBins/README.md

 A collection of OTA binaries offered by the Tuya app if a TuyaMCU device is flagged as having an update available.
 Pics alongside binaries show changelog.
-"Current" version shown in image should not be taken as if a real version shipped with device.
+Current firmware version shown in image is not necessarily s real version shipped eith device.